blithefeng/nougat.nvim/README.md

 ## :inbox_tray: Installation

-Install the plugins with your preferred plugin manager.
+Install with your preferred plugin manager.
 For example:

 **With [`lazy.nvim`](https://github.com/folke/lazy.nvim)**